Bill Gates tests positive for Covid, says he has ‘mild symptoms’

 ‘I’m experiencing mild symptoms and am following the experts’ advice by isolating until I’m healthy again,’ says the Microsoft co-founder

-Bill Gates has tested positive for the coronavirus, he announced on Twitter.
+Bill Gates has tested positive for the coronavirus, the tech billionaire has announced on Twitter.

 “I’ve tested positive for COVID,” Mr Gates wrote on Tuesday.
 “I’m experiencing mild symptoms and am following the experts’ advice by isolating until I’m healthy again.”